f1saw/f1_project/README.md

 <hr>

 ### What you can do
-- virtually buy products in the STORE
+- virtually buy products in the **STORE**
-- keep yourself updated with the most recent NEWS
+- keep yourself updated with the most recent **NEWS**
-- navigate in different STATISTICS, such as Drivers, Teams, Calendar 2024 and GP results (from 1950 to 2023).
+- navigate in different **STATISTICS**, such as Drivers, Teams, Calendar 2024 and GP results (from 1950 to 2023).
-- if you are an ADMIN, you can manage the store and users data, and email the users who subscribed to the newsletter
+- if you are an **ADMIN**, you can manage the store and users data, and email the users who subscribed to the newsletter

 The news, teams and drivers lists are fetched through **web-scraping**
 <hr>